 The following example shows how to cite the use of this data set in a publication.
 List the principal investigators, year of data set release, data set title, dates of data you used, publisher (NSIDC), and digital media.

-Cavalieri, D., P. Gloerson, and J. Zwally.
-1999, updated daily.
-Near-Real-Time DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, [dates used].
+Cavalieri, D. J., P. Gloersen, and H. Zwally.
+1999.
+Near-Real-Time DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures. [indicate subset used].
 Edited by J. Maslanik and J. Stroeve.
-Boulder, Colorado USA: National Snow and Ice Data Center.
-Digital media.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.